-That you have built it is no guarantee that they will flock to take your course.
-Your learners have better things to do than take courses that do not appeal to them.
+That you have built the course is no guarantee that learners will flock to take it.
+Modern workers have better things to do than take courses that do not appeal to them.

 So what do you have to do to appeal to your learners?
 You have to excite them.
 You have to intrigue them.
 You have to provide solutions to their problems.
-And most importantly, you have to convince them that your solutions will change their life for the better.
+And most importantly, you have to convince them that your content will change their life for the better.

 How?
 By knowing what your learners expect from you.
 By knowing your learners, so you can deliver exactly what they need.
 By having a deeper understanding of them you can approach them like a friend and guide them like a mentor to make them change their behavior and attitudes.

 Have conversations with them frequently.
-Hear about their needs, fears, goals, interests and expectations and figure out next steps from there.
+Hear about their needs, fears, goals, interests, and expectations and figure out the next steps from there.
 Each conversation will make you more effective at eLearning design.

 If you know your learners, it will be worth your time as you will be more capable of:

 Corporate learners have too little time on their hands.
 They are also surrounded by distractions.
 So if you cannot grab their attention right away, you will lose them soon.
 There is one foolproof way to hook them: convince them that your course has solutions to improve their life.
 Convince them of the value of your course.

 By thoroughly knowing your learners before you create your eLearning course, it becomes easier to grab their attention because their needs and goals are front and center.

 Here’re some things you can do:

 - Identify target audience needs clearly.
 Here are some tips.

 - Mention specific, measurable benefits.
 The benefits of learning soft skills are hard to measure, but here is a tip: research your target audience, find out about their performance goals, and tie in the benefits with these.
-For instance, if your course wants to teach time management skills, point out benefits like reduction in the duration of meetings
+For instance, if your course wants to teach time management skills, point out benefits like a reduction in the duration of meetings